Beee4life/acf-city-selector/README.md

 ### Changelog

 0.29.0
-* added China country package
+* added China and New Zealand country packages
 * added a fix for incorrect escaping which caused incorrect ordering in names starting with a `'`.
 * added new function as fallback for `acfcs_get_country_name()`